ashekhar/Earthquakes/README.md

 Usage: java quakes --top5 | --statestop5 | --<Name of state | State initials>

 Note:
-For the following states/territories, please use the state code.
+For the following states/territories, please use the corresponding state/territory code.
 - States ...
 	- District of Columbia (DC)
 	- New Hampshire (NH)